PrinceOfPuppers/smart-home-server/README.md

 Lcds display formatted text containing datasources, ie `{clock} 123` will be replaced with `02:03 PM 123` and will be updated every minute when the `{clock}` changes.
 This format is set on the Lcd page, a list of all formats is provided under `Cheat Sheet`.
 Numbers can be rounded like so: `{temp:.0f}` for 0 decimal places or `{temp:.1f}` for 1 decimal place.

-Each lcd has its own number (0 for local and 1 or more for remote), upon powerup the lcds will reach out to the server to connect, after which the server will send updates whenever the text changes.
+Each lcd has its own number (0 for local and 1 or more for remote), upon power up the lcds will reach out to the server to connect, after which the server will send updates whenever the text changes.

 <img align="left" height="300" src="images/pages/lcd.jpg">
 <br clear="left"/>
 <br clear="left"/>

 ## Remote
 A page for using, adding and editing RF remotes.
-The server contains an rf reciever to copy existing remotes which can then hook into the servers [job system](#jobs-and-macros), in addition to directly using the copied remote from this page.
+The server contains an RF receiver to copy existing remotes which can then hook into the servers [job system](#jobs-and-macros), in addition to directly using the copied remote from this page.

 Each remote can be named, and additional buttons can be added using the forms at the bottom of the page.